-The University is launching a request for proposal (RFP) to explore a different approach to our current medical programs for retirees and their dependents who are eligible for Medicare.
-The RFP is the process the University uses to find the best solution by comparing proposals from vendors..
-The goal is to launch a new exchange program model January 1, 2026 in order to provide our retirees with expanded choice and expert navigation assistance.
+The University launched a request for proposal (RFP) in fall 2024 to explore a different approach to current medical programs for retirees and their dependents who are eligible for Medicare.
+The RFP is the process the University uses to find the best solution by comparing proposals from vendors.

 Tentative Timeline